-The root of the tree, are the decisions of the package.
+The root of the tree is the decisions of the package.

 The package browser has two main tab sections:

-- Viewer: This shows different viewer for a file when it is loaded.
+- Viewer: This shows different viewers for a file when it is loaded.

-Once a logic file content and saved, server automatically associate a revision to it.
+Once a logic file content is saved, the server automatically associates a revision to it.
 Each file has two reversions

-You can pin down a specific version of a file on a service, so when the files is updated, your service end point behaviour still works with the pinned version.
+You can pin down a specific version of a file on a service, so when the file is updated, your service endpoint behavior still works with the pinned version.
 Once you are sure about the change, then you can promote it to the new version.

-Active Revision is the revision of the file that will be used every time a requests come for execution of a decision.
+Active Revision is the revision of the file that will be used every time a request comes for the execution of a decision.
 When a logic file is changed, the active revision automatically is increased to match the latest revision of the logic file.

-When a logic file is updated, server automatically increases the revision of the logic file.
+When a logic file is updated, the server automatically increases the revision of the logic file.

 When this XML editor is active you can simply press to update the content of the logic file.
 Please note the revision of the logic file will be updated.

-There are many different types of logic, not all of them provides a visual editor, but some of them provide an inline visual editor that allows you to visually modify the logic file.
+There are many different types of logic, not all of them provide a visual editor, but some of them provide an inline visual editor that allows you to visually modify the logic file.

-To enable the visual editor on the toolbar of the Viewer click on to toggle it on.
-If this button does not exist, mean the logic file does not have a visual editor.
+To enable the visual editor on the toolbar of the Viewer click to toggle it on.
+If this button does not exist, means the logic file does not have a visual editor.

-The following types of logic provide visual editor:
+The following types of logic provide a visual editor: